Try this list of fun activities to keep your small, medium, and large elves busy during the Christmas holidays - an idea for every day of the month!

 20. Island-hop to a Singapore pulau

-Since heading overseas is not an option, how about a little island-hopping closer to home?
-There are a fair few pulaus to visit just a stone’s throw from Singapore: passports not required!
+If you’re not planning to travel overseas via the VTL scheme, how about a little island-hopping closer to home?
+There are a fair few islands to visit just a stone’s throw from Singapore.
+Passports not required!

 21. Gaze at glittery Christmas lights